ptyagii/os-sample-java-web/README.md

 # os-sample-java-web
+Hello!!!

-Sample Java Web Application for use in OpenShift
+Sample Java Web Application for use in OpenShift!!!